Become an expert in Ukrainian dialects and find out the difference between Northern, South-Western, and South-Eastern Ukrainian dialects!

 • The red one is the South-Western group, which unites diverse dialects from different Western regions of Ukraine.

-• The biggest part is the South-Eatern group.
-It covers most of Central and South-Eastern Ukraine.
-This group is traditionally divided into Наддніпрянський Naddniprianskyi, Слобожанський Slobozhanskyi, and Степовий Stepovyi dialects.
+• The biggest part is the South-Eastern group.
+It covers most Central and South-Eastern Ukraine.
+This group is traditionally divided into Наддніпрянський (Naddniprianskyi), Слобожанський (Slobozhanskyi), and Степовий (Stepovyi) dialects.

 • Dotted areas mark territories where different groups overlap and mix together.